2020 Democratic hopeful Julián Castro rolls out immigration plan

 Castro’s proposed change would not be unusual.
 Under current law, overstaying a visa is a civil violation.

-Castro blasted Trump immigration policies and said the next president must start by reversing his administration’s “cruel polices” and ending border wall construction.
+He blasted Trump immigration policies and said the next president must start by reversing this administration’s “cruel policies” and ending border wall construction.

-He called for a pathway to citizenship for the estimated 11 million in the country illegally, overhaul of the nation’s visa system and and an end to the backlog of people abroad wanting to reunite with family members in the United States.
+He called for a pathway to citizenship for the estimated 11 million in the country illegally, overhaul of the nation’s visa system, and an end to the backlog of people abroad wanting to reunite with family members in the United States.

-He also called for improvements in the equipment, infrastructure and staff at ports of entry, use of alternative to detention and elimination of the private detention system.
+He also called for improvements to the equipment, infrastructure and staff at the ports of entry, use of alternatives to detention, and elimination of the private detention system.

 Castro detailed his immigration plan against the backdrop of the story of his grandmother, who entered the country from Mexico when she was 7 after being separated from her dying mother.

-He said in his posting that her memory “guides how I think about many issues — most notably, our immigration policy.”
+He said in his post that her memory “guides how I think about many issues — most notably, our immigration policy.”

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.